variani/cpca/README.md

 The main function to perform CPCA is called `cpc`.
 See `?cpc` for the help.

 For now, the `cpc` function implements only one method based on Trendafilov, 2010.
-This method estimated the Common Principal Components (CPCs) by a stepwise procedure based on the well-known power method for a single covariance/correlation matrix.
+This method estimates the Common Principal Components (CPCs) by a stepwise procedure based on the well-known power method for a single covariance/correlation matrix.
 The feature of this method is that it orders the CPCs by the explained variance (intrincically), and the user can estimate the few first components, e.g. 2-3, rather than all the components.